Catherines77/code-au/snail-job/QLExpress.md

 ## Vulnerability Description

-In snail-job versions 1.9.0 and below, the `/snail-job/workflow/check-node-expression` interface does not validate user input and executes it directly as an aviator expression, resulting in remote code execution.
+In snail-job versions 1.9.0 and below, the `/snail-job/workflow/check-node-expression` interface does not validate user input and executes it directly as an QLExpress expression, resulting in remote code execution.

 ## POC